facebookresearch/ParlAI/README.md

 # ParlAI

-ParlAI is a framework for dialog AI research.
+ParlAI is a framework for dialog AI research in Python.

 Over 20 tasks are supported in the first release, including popular datasets such as SQuAD, bAbI tasks, MCTest, WikiQA, WebQuestions, SimpleQuestions, WikiMovies, QACNN, QADailyMail, CBT, BookTest, bAbI Dialog tasks, Ubuntu, OpenSubtitles, Cornell Movie and VQA-COCO2014.

-Included are examples of training neural models with PyTorch, Theano and Lua Torch.
+Included are examples of training neural models with PyTorch and Lua Torch.
+Building Theano and Tensorflow models is also straightforward.

 We are in an early-release Beta.
 Expect some adventures and rough edges.